26 mins read

 Bid Preparation

-They are vital in helping contractors prepare bids.
+Estimators are vital in helping contractors prepare bids.
 As part of the construction bidding process, they compile all the cost data, specifications, and timelines needed for the bid proposal, all the while making sure they offer competitive prices while striving for profitability.

 Value Engineering

-The estimator is also involved in the construction value engineering process, where they identify cost-saving opportunities without compromising on quality.
-This may include proposing alternative construction techniques or materials that might achieve the project’s objectives at a lower price.
+The estimator is also involved in the construction value engineering process, where they identify cost-saving opportunities without compromising quality.
+This may include proposing alternative construction techniques or materials that achieve the project’s objectives at a lower price.

 Cost Control